rclone/rclone/docs/content/drive.md

 Make upload limit errors be fatal

-At the time of writing it is only possible to upload 750GB of data to Google Drive a day (this is an undocumented limit).
+At the time of writing it is only possible to upload 750 GiB of data to Google Drive a day (this is an undocumented limit).
 When this limit is reached Google Drive produces a slightly different error message.
 When this flag is set it causes these errors to be fatal.
 These will stop